Johnsonkdavid/Wordpress-Stack/README.md

  - Use the AMI and Create an Autoscaling group in Private subnet
  - Create Load balancer in Public Subnet
  - Expose the Load balancer endpoint

+ *These three phases are divided into three different ansible roles in this project.
+They are*
+ - *wordpress-networking
+ - *image-build
+ - *deployment